-5.12 Setting chart
+5.10 Setting chart

 All commercially available types of fertiliser are spread in the AMAZONE spreading hall and the setting data determined in this manner are included in the setting chart.
-The types of fertiliser listed in the setting chart were in a perfect state when determining the values.

-It is recommended to use the fertiliser database with the biggest fertiliser selection for all countries and the most current setting recommendations

-- Through the FertiliserService application for Android and iOS mobile devices - From the online FertiliserService

-See $\underline{www.amazone.de} \rightarrow Service \rightarrow FertiliserService$

-Using the QR codes shown below, you can directly access the AMAZONE website to download the FertiliserService application.
+The types of fertiliser listed in the setting chart were in a perfect state when determining the val- ues.
+It is recommended to use the fertiliser database with the biggest ferti- liser selection for all countries and the most current setting recom- mendations Through the FertiliserService a mobile devices application for Android and iOS • From the online FertiliserServi се See www.amazone.de \rightarrow Service \rightarrow FertiliserService Using the QR codes shown below, AMAZONE website to download the iOS Android